 Telecommuting is a growing trend in the business world.
 Permitting employees to work from remote locations can offer substantial cost savings.
 These savings may come at a price.
 Having employees logging onto your corporate systems from a variety of locations can increase problems.
 Companies with wide ranges of devices can open you up to a security breach.
 One method of reducing this risk is through the use of a Virtual Private Network, or VPN.
 A network based on this type of framework is smart.
 VPN’s provide confidence with IT departments.
-When one is put in place you have a mind at ease.
+When put in place, you have a mind at ease.
 Properly maintained networks streamline workflow.
 Saving time and preventing problems reduces cost.
 It also reduces unnecessary technology.
 Sell the old equipment, upgrade to a more secure workplace.

 Unsecured Wi-Fi Connections.

 In addition to viruses and other malware, employees may also connect via Wi-Fi through unsecured connections.
 It seems free Wi-Fi is available everywhere these days.
 Therefore, the majority of these locations have huge security holes.
 Even employees working from home have their own Wi-Fi routers.
 And, many are set up without proper security protocols.
 This puts your confidential business information at risk of being intercepted and stolen.
 After all, this is a major challenge for companies.
 Rapid proliferation of different devices and operating systems take place.
 Moreover, thieves may connect to your network.
 Have a recovery plan.
 Secure all Wi-Fi Connections.